Thomas Swafford, MA, Director of Operations

 Mr. Swafford is also a classically-trained professional singer who performs in several different companies.

-Diana Groener, MA, Licensed Professional Counselor
+Diana Groener, MA, LPC, Clinical Director

 Professional History

-After earning her graduate degree in 1997, Diana Groener, MA, LPC, began working with survivors of sexual assault at a rape crisis center.
+After earning her graduate degree in 1997, Diana Groener, MA, began working with survivors of sexual assault at a rape crisis center.
 She worked with the SART team, supporting survivors through police investigations and medical exams, and worked on the crisis hotline.

 Later, Ms. Groener worked for four years with domestic violence offenders at Anger Management Counseling Center in California.
 She performed intake assessments, worked with individuals and families, and ran groups of court-mandated offenders.
 Ms. Groener then moved to The Coalition to End Family Violence, where she continued her work with domestic violence offenders for another three years.